Pack your bags, it’s time to head to the most populous Midwestern city — Chicago, Illinois!

 ART ON THE MART

 Looking for something truly unique and spectacular?
-Look no further than Art on theMart, the world’s largest permanent digital art exhibition.
+Art on theMart, the world’s largest permanent digital art exhibition, is just the thing.
 Located in the River North neighborhood, this stunning light show features incredible projections onto a 2.5-acre building known as theMART.

 With both local and international artists showcasing their work, Art on theMart is a must-see for any art lover.
 And with over 30,000 visitors each year, it’s also one of the most popular attractions along Chicago’s Riverwalk.